spacebanana420/ffscala/README.md

 # Requirements

 * You need to have [FFmpeg](https://ffmpeg.org/) installed (tested in version 6, but most versions should work)
-* Library only tested with Scala 3
+* Scala 3
+* Your program needs to compile to JVM, since FFscala uses java.io.File

 # How to use